Maxime-J/BLE-MIDI-Bridge/README.md

 LoopMIDI can be used https://www.tobias-erichsen.de/software/loopmidi.html

 ## Context
-MacOS has a top notch MIDI support, and BLE-MIDI is natively supported.\
+macOS has a top notch MIDI support, and BLE-MIDI is natively supported.\
-In most Linux distributions, BLE-MIDI isn't supported, but bluez can be recompiled to enable it.
+Most Linux distributions doesn't support BLE-MIDI by default, but bluez can be recompiled to enable it.

 Windows is another thing, BLE-MIDI is supported only through UWP, which leaves out the majority of music softwares.